Montclair’s Touring Performance, Fall 2023

-Acts of Kindness (Bullying Prevention) is an audience participation storytelling performance in which audience members tell personal stories and the Montclair State actors perform, or “play back” aspects of the stories.
-Acts of Kindness performances promote a more cohesive and collaborative community within the classroom, encourage listening skills, build empathy, and provide the opportunity for children’s stories to be heard and validated by their classmates and college performers.
-The performances are based in Playback Theater, an improvisational and therapeutic form of theater, founded by Jo Salas and Jonathon Fox in 1975 and currently practiced in over sixty countries across the world.
-While these performances can be centered around various topics, the current theme asks students to think about ways they have acted kindly to help others in need over the last years of the pandemic, ways they have received help from others, and in turn bring their attention to times they didn’t receive the help they needed or witnessed others acting unkindly towards one another.
-The Acts of Kindness interactive performances are aimed at upper elementary (4th and 5th graders) and work best when performed for a class or in a small group setting (30 students maximum).
-Performances run 40-90 minutes depending on each school’s schedule.
+Voices in the Crowd is an audience participation storytelling performance in which audience members tell personal stories and Montclair State University Department of Theatre and Dance actors perform, or “play back” aspects of the stories.
+Voices in the Crowd performances promote a more cohesive and collaborative community within the classroom, encourage listening skills, build empathy, discourage bullying, and provide the opportunity for teen’s stories to be heard and validated by their classmates and college performers.
+The performances are based in Playback Theatre techniques, an improvisational and therapeutic form of theater, founded by Jo Salas and Jonathon Fox in 1975 and currently practiced in over sixty countries across the world.
+While these performances can be centered around various topics, the current theme of “acceptance” asks students to think about times they have felt accepted or not felt accepted by others and turn their attention to ways they have acted in an accepting and non-accepting manner.
+The Voices in the Crowd interactive performances are aimed at high school students and work best when performed for a class or in a small group setting (40 students maximum).
+Performances run approximately one hour.
 Performances can be held anywhere with a 20’ by 10’ playing area for the actors, such as in a large classroom, library, lunchroom, or gymnasium.

 Wed November 15th, 2023

 For more information about the tour or to book a performance for your school click here